 - type (mandatory) defines the type of chart, as listed below. - id (mandatory) is an unique identifier for the chart that can be used to add a localisable description in properties files. - name (optional) is the display name of the chart on the dashboard.
 Note that the value of this attribute is used as a fallback in case no translation is found for the chart's ID.
-You should use C.CHART\ID.NAME=My Chart Name in a properties file to define a chart's name for CHART\ID instead of using this attribute. - orientation (optional, default: VERTICAL) allows defining the orientation of the chart.
+You should use C.CHART_ID.NAME=My Chart Name in a properties file to define a chart's name for CHART_ID instead of using this attribute. - orientation (optional, default: VERTICAL) allows defining the orientation of the chart.
 The allowed values are VERTICAL and HORIZONTAL. - width (optional) sets the desired width of the chart. - height (optional) sets the desired height of the chart. - backgroundColor (optional, default: WHITE for charts, GREY for tables) allows specifying a background colour for a chart or a table.
-Working With Colours - plotBackgroundColor (optional, default: same value as backgroundColor) sets the background of the plotting area of the chart to the specified colour.Working With Colours - xMin, xMax (optional, defaults to automatic values) allow defining the desired boundaries for the x-axis.
-This attribute can be specified as a value or as a computation. - yMin, yMax (optional, defaults to automatic values) allow defining the desired boundaries for the y-axis.
+Working With Colours - backgroundColorFromIndicator (optional) allows making the background colour for a chart or a table dependent on an indicator level.
+The attribute takes an indicator Id (backgroundColorFromIndicator="ROOT").
+The color will be the one defined in the indicator's associated scale. - plotBackgroundColor (optional, default: same value as backgroundColor) sets the background of the plotting area of the chart to the specified colour.Working With Colours - xMin, xMax (optional, defaults to automatic values) allow defining the desired boundaries for the x-axis.
+This attribute can be specified as a value or as a computation.

+- yMin, yMax (optional, defaults to automatic values) allow defining the desired boundaries for the y-axis.
 This attribute can be specified as a value or as a computation. - displayOnlyIf (optional) allows specifying a computation to evaluate whether or not to show the chart in the dashboard.
 If the result of the computation is more than 0, then the chart is displayed.
 Consult Expression Syntax for more information about the supported computation syntax, and the functions supported in chart computations.

-- exclude (optional) allows specifying a list of roles that will not see the chart. - xLabel (optional) overrides the default name given to the x axis for charts that use axes. - yLabel (optional) overrides the default name given to the x axis for charts that use axes. - aggregate (optional, only valid in Model/Group Dashboards, default: false) specifies that the metrics shown on the chart are aggregated.
+- exclude (optional) allows specifying a list of project roles that will not see the chart. - xLabel (optional) overrides the default name given to the x axis for charts that use axes. - yLabel (optional) overrides the default name given to the x axis for charts that use axes. - aggregate (optional, only valid in Model/Group Dashboards, default: false) specifies that the metrics shown on the chart are aggregated.
 The aggregation type is defined for each measure with the aggregationType, as described in Common Attributes for measure and indicator. - legend (optional, default: false for quadrants, true for other types of charts) allows specifying if the chart's legend is shown (true) or hidden (false).